AmbireTech/adex-protocol/FAQ.md

 ## What is OUTPACE?
 [OUTPACE](https://github.com/AdExNetwork/adex-protocol/blob/master/OUTPACE.md) is a unidirectional payment channel based on OCEAN.
 OUTPACE allows for creating a simple one-to-many payment channel, where each participating party can withdraw their available balance (advertising budget or ad earnings) at any time.
 The withdrawn amounts are accounted for on-chain.

+## How are fees paid in DAI if you're on the Ethereum network?
+On Ethereum, gas fees are paid in ETH.
+However, we made our own [abstraction](https://github.com/adexnetwork/adex-protocol#identity) that allows fees to be paid in DAI.

 ## Does AdEx offer real-time bidding?
 No. However, AdEx advertisers can take advantage of header bidding, which is quickly replacing real-time bidding anyway.